robertwmartin/energam-gmdb/races.md

-# 5e  and Subclasses #
+# 5e Races / Ancestries / Species #

-### How to read the Class / Subclass table ###
+### How to read the Races / Ancestries / Species table ###
-- If a line does not have an entry in the *Class Name* or *Source* column, that indicates it is the same Class or Source as the previous entry
+- If a line does not have an entry in the *Source* column, that indicates it is the same Source as the previous entry

 ### Sources ###
 - AM - refers to the third-party thirty-issue magazine from MCDM, Arcadia (link)